kylefoo/Cisco-UCS-Manager-Integration/README.md

-CiscoUCS
+Cisco UCS Manager Integration for Cloud
 ========
-The UCSPowerTool enable connectivity and series of functions to communicate with UCS Manager.
+The UCSPowerTool enable remote control of all available functions in the Cisco UCS Manager.
-Actions to be done in UCS Manager can be done via the PowerTool Scripts executed on powershell.
+PowerTool Scripts and its cmdlets to be executed on powershell had made the remote communication convenient.
-A great tool for automating the UCS Manager capability on a remote machine.
+Some use cases including the verification of UCS Manager connectivity from a remote host.